US ATLAS Analysis Support Center at BNL

 During Jamborees, we ask for additional interactive nodes be made available.
 They are included in the pool of the interactive machines, so using "rterm" is sufficient.

-Either text file or ps file can be printed.
-The printer is the large Xerox machine (also a copier) in the printer/mail room (1-81) at the end of the Omega Group hallway.
+The printers, a large Canon machine (also a copier) and a HP LaserJet? printer, are in the printer/mail room (1-81) at the end of the Omega Group hallway.

 Printing from laptop on the wireless network

-The same Xerox printer, atlasdc, as well as a HP printer atlashp, both in room 1-81, can be reached through a CUPS server.
+The same Canon printer, atlascanonc5235, as well as a HP printer atlashp, both in room 1-81, can be reached through a CUPS server.
 There is another HP printer in room 1-105 (next to the coffee lounge) for wireless access only.

 To print from your laptop, you need to set up a printer queue on your laptop.

 - For windows, Goto Control Panel==> Printer and Fax ==> Add a Printer ==> A network printer ==> connect to a printer on internet, and use these url

 - For Canon printer, http://cups:631/printers/atlascanonc5235, select the driver for Canon iR-ADV C5235/5240.